soapunny/docs/reference/etc/alexa_devices_registration.md

 ```
 1. Connect to TV using HDMI cable.
 2. Turn on the TV and follow the instructions.
+3. Change the name to "Fire TV Cube".
 ```
 <br />